 Colloquia

 The Colloquia of the Department of Mathematics are intended to be a vehicle for invited speakers to communicate to the entire department significant new developments in their fields of research, in a manner accessible to a broad mathematical audience.
 Graduate students and visitors are particularly welcome.
-A Colloquium is normally held on Thursday afternoon at 4:15pm in Cockins Hall 240.
-It is preceded by a tea reception at 3:15pm in Math Tower 724, and then followed by a dinner. https://web.math.osu.edu/colloquium/
+A Colloquium is normally held on Thursday afternoon at 3 pm in Scott Lab E001.
+It is followed by a tea reception at 4:15 pm in Math Tower 724, and then by a dinner later in the evening. https://web.math.osu.edu/colloquium/

 Previous colloquia can be viewed on the OSU Math Youtube Channel.